folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "you need to bring his fuckin' head or film that shit in hi-res" > Bring his head

 * Kendrick again exhibits sadistic tendencies as he demands to see the decapitated head of the person who did not vote for Kendrick.
-The executioners must either bring the decapitated head to Kendrick to see or they must film the decapitation in a high resolution video format so that Kendrick can see all of the small details when he watches the recording.
+The executioners must either bring the decapitated head to Kendrick to see or they must film the decapitation in a high-resolution video format so that Kendrick can see all of the small details when he watches the recording.

-* It is also notable that the Gospel accounts of St. Matthew, St. Mark, and St. Luke all tell the story about a wicked queen who conspires to have the king order the beheading of a John, the great prophet who baptized Jesus.
+* It is also notable that the Gospel accounts of St. Matthew, St. Mark, and St. Luke all tell the story about a wicked queen who conspires to have the king order the beheading of John, the great prophet who baptized Jesus.
 Moreover, she got the king to bring John's head to her on a dinner platter.

-  * John the Baptist was Jesus's cousin and was highly respected prophet who called the Israelites to "repent" \(i.e. change their way of thinking\) and be baptized.
-John also spoke out against the unjust actions of powerful figures including Herod, the puppet king of a Roman-controlled, Israelite region called Galilee.
+  * John the Baptist was Jesus's cousin and was a highly respected prophet who called the Israelites to "repent" (i.e., change their way of thinking) and be baptized.
+John also spoke out against the unjust actions of powerful figures, including Herod, the puppet king of a Roman-controlled Israelite region called Galilee.

   * John the Baptist publicly criticized King Herod, telling him that it was not right or just for him to take his own brother's wife, Herodias, so that he could marry her for himself.

   * The new queen, Herodias, became very angry at St. John the Baptist and got King Herod to arrest John.
-Still the queen was not satisfied with just arresting St. John.
-She wanted him to be killed even though the king was very reluctant to do so.
+Still, the queen was not satisfied with just arresting St. John.
+She wanted him to be killed, even though the king was very reluctant to do so.
 Queen Herodias then looked for a way to kill the prophet John, much like Queen Jezebel looked for a way to kill the prophet Elijah.

-  * Then when King Herod threw a birthday party for himself, the queen sent her daughter to dance for Herodias and his guests at the party.
-The queen's daughter's dancing was apparently so stimulating and pleasurable for King Herod that without thinking he made an oath in front of all his guests that he would give the queen's daughter whatever she wanted.
+  * Then, when King Herod threw a birthday party for himself, the queen sent her daughter to dance for Herod and his guests at the party.
+The queen's daughter's dancing was apparently so stimulating and pleasurable for King Herod that, without thinking, he made an oath in front of all his guests that he would give the queen's daughter whatever she wanted.

   * The daughter consulted with her mother, who immediately told her to ask the king to bring her the head of John the Baptist on a dinner platter.
 The king was sad and upset with himself because he really didn't want to kill John, but because he had made the oath in front of his guests and was too proud to look dishonorable by going back on his word, he agreed.
-He immediately ordered soldiers to decapitate John the Baptist and bring the head on a platter to the daughter who then presented it to the queen.
+He immediately ordered soldiers to decapitate John the Baptist and bring the head on a platter to the daughter, who then presented it to the queen.

-* The fact that John the Baptist was decapitated due to a party where a younger girl danced in a sensual way to gratify a group of powerful men brings us back to the motif of "the party" and the alleged trafficing of underage girls for sex parties at Drake's mansion.
+* The fact that John the Baptist was decapitated due to a party where a younger girl danced in a sensual way to gratify a group of powerful men brings us back to the motif of "the party" and the alleged trafficking of underage girls for sex parties at Drake's mansion.

-* At the same time, by demanding for his executionors to bring him a the head of the man who refused to vote for him, Kendrick, the King of LA, is now playing the role of King Herod and Queen Herodias who unjustly killed the prophet, John the Baptist.
+* At the same time, by demanding for his executioners to bring him the head of the man who refused to vote for him, Kendrick, the King of LA, is now playing the role of King Herod and Queen Herodias, who unjustly killed the prophet, John the Baptist.

 {{< /details >}}